kamilburda/batcher/docs/sections/Customization.md

 When exporting each layer separately (the default, which can be changed via the *Perform export* option), the Export procedure usually makes sense to be applied as the last procedure since procedures after Export would have no effect on the current layer being processed.

+The name of the Export procedure is automatically updated as you modify the file extension.

 **Remove folder structure**